 Briley Marchetti ’16

-Briley has worked with EY in the Greater New York City Area since graduation from the College of IST in the Fall of 2016 where he earned a bachelor’s degree in Information Systems and a minor in Security and Risk Analysis.
+Prior to his time as a technology consultant, Briley graduated from the College of IST in the Fall of 2016 where he earned a bachelor’s degree in Information Systems and a minor in Security and Risk Analysis.
 While at Penn State, Briley served as the IST Student Government President and the Information Assurance Club Vice President.
 Briley currently resides in New Jersey with his girlfriend and two labs: Pippy and Hazey.
 His hobbies include cycling, disc golf, and tennis.

 Erin McGovern ’16